Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Introduction

-A key resource for quantum computing and quantum information processing is entanglement \cite{Jozsa.2003}.
-For quantum technologies that are implemented on a photonic platform, entanglement can be generated between spatially separated solid-state emitters, or artificial atoms, by embedding them in waveguides and allowing photons to interact with them.
-The generation of entanglement between artificial atoms has been well-addressed theoretically, and various schemes to entangle such qubits already exist \cite{Barrett.2005,Cabrillo.1999,Bose.1999,Duan.2003}.
-These processes require only single- or few-photon interactions and a relatively simple setup with few optical components, and utilise ``which-path'' information erasure.
-However, these schemes require the use of qubits that are spectrally identical, necessary for coherent erasure of path information, and therefore any frequency variations between the emitters would result in degraded entanglement.
-Considering that current fabrication processes of solid-state emitters result in spectrally inhomogeneous samples \cite{Arakawa.2020}, the matching of sufficiently similar qubits adds a large overhead cost and the entanglement process cannot occur on a large-scale.
-Although methods such as diameter tuning \cite{Heuser.2018} and strain tuning \cite{Zhai.2020} can be used to tune the frequencies of the emitters, they require additional technical complexity in the experimental setup.
+A key resource for quantum computing and quantum information processing is entanglement \cite{Jozsa.2003}, with the entanglement of bipartite systems a basic requirement for the implementation of a multi-partite quantum computer.
+For photonic quantum technologies, entanglement can be generated between spatially separated solid-state emitters, or artificial atoms, by embedding them in wave-guides and allowing photons to interact with them.
+The generation of entanglement between artificial atoms has been well-addressed theoretically, and various schemes to entangle such qubits already exist \cite{Cabrillo.1999,Plenio1999,Browne2003,Duan.2003,Simon2003,Feng2003,Barrett.2005,Metz2008,Yang2013,Li2016}.
+These processes require only single- or few-photon interactions and a relatively simple setup with few optical components, and utilise either controllable emitter interactions or ``which-path'' information erasure resulting from interference effects.
+In the case of the latter, some measurement is made that results in a state projection.

+However, these schemes require the use of qubits that are spectrally identical for the coherent erasure of path information, and therefore any frequency variations between the emitters would result in degraded entanglement.
+Considering that current fabrication processes of solid-state emitters result in spectrally inhomogeneous samples \cite{Arakawa.2020}, the matching of sufficiently similar qubits adds a large overhead cost and the entanglement process cannot occur on a large scale.
+Although methods such as diameter tuning \cite{Heuser.2018}, strain tuning \cite{Zhai.2020} and utilising Raman transitions tuned into resonance \cite{Sipahigil2016} can be used to tune the frequencies of the emitters, they require additional technical complexity in the experimental setup.
 Furthermore, these techniques are applicable only for sufficiently similar emitters and generally cannot be used for arbitrary pairings.